rust-lang/book/nostarch/chapter07.md

 another project and not our own.

 To understand why this program invokes these warnings, let’s try using the `connect` library as if we were another project, calling it externally.
-We can do that by creating a binary crate in the same directory as our library crate, by making a *src/main.rs* file containing this code:
+To do that, we’ll create a binary crate in the same directory as our library crate, by making a *src/main.rs* file containing this code:

 <span class="filename">Filename: src/main.rs</span>